 The Police response was very fast, within minutes, and those on the scene were professional and handled everything as would be expected.
 They calmed and controlled the crowd.
 Emotions ran high as several friends and family of the people shot were reacting with anger and distress.
 The professionals on the scene made the right decisions and did a great job.

-According to reports posted on social media by the St. Mary’s Sheriff’s Department, two people were shot at the Hollywood Fire Department Carnival at about eleven o’clock on Friday July 15, 2022.
+According to reports posted on social media by the St. Mary’s Sheriff’s Department, two people were shot at the Hollywood Fire Department Carnival at about eleven o’clock on Friday, July 15, 2022.
 Sheriff Tim Cameron said he can confirm two victims were shot at the Hollywood Volunteer Fire Department and have been transported to area hospitals.
-At 11:53 pm, Sheriff Cameron reported that the scene is secure and updates will be provided as the investigation progresses.
+At 11:53 pm, Sheriff Cameron reported that the scene was secure and updates would be provided as the investigation progressed.
 One person of interest has been detained.
 The Hollywood Firehouse was in use for the past week for early voting until July 14th which was the last day for those wishing to get their ballots cast before Election Day on July 19.

 Republican St. Mary’s Commissioner candidate Roy Alvey, left, with radical convert BJ Hall who many say was put into the GOP commissioner race as a schill by Del.
 Brian Crosby, waving, and GOP candidate Scott Ostrow at right at the Hollywood firehouse early voting center at Hollywood VFD.
 THE CHESAPEAKE TODAY photo